What vegetables are good for dogs?

 Sweet and delicious, sweet potatoes are a safe treat your dog will love.
 Be sure to cook sweet potatoes before feeding them to your dog.
 With a high fiber content, sweet potatoes in your dog’s diet can contribute to a healthy digestive system.

-Now that you know what vegetables are safe for dogs, let’s look which vegetables should not be fed to dogs.
+Now that you know what vegetables are good for dogs, let’s look which vegetables should not be fed to dogs.
 Plus discover our home-made dog food recipes that include vegetables to keep your canine friend fit and healthy.

 Which vegetables are NOT safe for dogs?